mariusCZ/dark-souls2-stats-injection/README.md

 # What is this?

-This essentially implements the following CE script in C++:
+This essentially implements (For Dark Souls II specifically, not SotFS) the following CE script in C++:

 ```
 define(address,"DarkSoulsII.exe"+126388)